2006 Asian Games: Broadcasting

-Concerns and controversies
+Controversies

 Athlete's death

 South Korean equestrian athlete Kim Hyung-chil died after falling off his horse on the morning of December 7 during the cross country competition which took place in the rain.
 The accident occurred at jump number eight during the cross-country stage of the three-day eventing competition.
 After the horse, named Bundaberg Black, rolled over him, he was taken to Hamad General Hospital, with his death later confirmed by the organizing committee.

 Kim died at around 10.50 am, shortly before noon Qatar time.
 During the accident, he suffered from severe trauma to his head, neck and upper chest.
 Kim's horse suffered a serious injury during the fall and was euthanised after the accident.

 According to South Korea National Olympic Committee president Kim Jung Kil, sources on the course said that the horse mistimed his jump in the wet conditions and slipped.
 South Korean officials are asking for an inquiry to determine if mismanagement or rain was the cause of the death.

 "In my professional opinion, neither the weather nor the footing had any bearing on this accident.
 If the horse falls, it's like two tons of bricks falling on you.
 There is nothing you can do about it," said Andy Griffiths, the Games event's technical overseer.
 Christopher Hodson, vice president of the International Equestrian Federation, said the course was fit to ride when a full investigation into the accident was conducted.

 Kim's father was an equestrian athlete for South Korea in the 1964 Summer Olympics in Tokyo and the younger Kim won a silver medal at the 2002 Asian Games in Busan on the same horse.

 This is the eighth death linked to the 2006 Asian Games, and the first involving an athlete.
 The accident came four days after the road accident which killed Jagadammamdhu Sudanan Thampi, a 60-year-old female volunteer from India.